-Provide evidence of prevention, early intervention and/or family supports programs, or of well-developed plans to begin implementing them.
+Provide evidence of prevention, early intervention and/or family support programs, or of well-developed implementation plans.
 Describe how school and community services are linked.

 B. Sustainability

 Provide evidence of the school district's support for long-term continuation of the program.
 Describe how the district intends to maintain the program after the grant period.